ctrf-io/ctrf/docs/intro.md

 ### Who might use CTRF?

 **Practical Utility for Developers:** As a developer, you frequently need to perform actions post-test execution.
-Utilising CTRF, with its JSON format that is both widely adopted and easy to parse, simplifies this process.
+Utilising CTRF simplifies this process.
 Its standardisation across various testing frameworks means you can write backend logic once and apply it universally, streamlining your workflow and enhancing efficiency in handling test reports.

 **Consistency Across Testing Frameworks:** For those utilising multiple testing frameworks, CTRF offers a significant advantage by providing a consistent reporting format.
 This uniformity means you can integrate various testing results into a singular, coherent structure, greatly simplifying the analysis and comparison of data from different sources.
 The ability to use a standard report format across all testing frameworks not only streamlines the reporting process but also enhances the overall efficiency of your testing strategy.